 After an untimely injury just after they were selected to represent Area VII at the North American Junior Young Rider Championships, Brooke turned back to Kona to achieve her goal of competing at NAJYRC.
 Since dressage always came easily to Kona, they decided to take on the lofty goal of trying to qualify to compete against the best young riders in the country in a discipline neither had ever competed in before.
 With the help of a great young coach, Courtney Briones, Brooke and Kona managed to win their first dressage outing at 3rd Level and continue on to be selected to represent Region 6 at the 2011 NAJYRC.
 Although Kona had a difficult trip across the country to Kentucky, he represented his region well.
 On their return home, Kona successfully moved up to Prix St. George before Brooke went to college in Virginia.

 Brooke couldn’t shake the horse bug even while attending Washington and Lee University and receiving a BA in Psychology and a minor in Studio Art.
 During her college years, Brooke bought Face the Truth (Cara) and Pray for You (Nic).
 Both were extremely competitive young horses with top placings through Preliminary.
 An unfortunate pasture accident cut sweet Cara’s life short, and Brooke had a real realization of the true meaning behind being a horseman: every second counts.
 While Brooke continued on her FEI riding career with Nic, she made a gutsy overseas purchase of Unbroken (Nobo), an nearly unstarted 5 year old Hanoverian from Germany.
 Almost the polar opposite of easy, perfect Cara, Nobo challenged Brooke around almost every corner.
 He was drop dead gorgeous, talented, brave but weary of how to work with a human.
 Brooke took all the time to learn his every move in and out of the tack and begun a long course of natural horsemanship with Tik Maynard.
 While it took years to build Nobo’s trust and partnership, Brooke credits her abilities as a horseman to learning how to ride and handle him.
 When she sees a new, misunderstood horse, she simply laughs and says, “That’s nothing compared to Nobo!”
 Brooke’s experiences with Nobo opened the door to another extremely promising horse, Lotos, a 2013 Anglo Arab gelding.
-Brooke took her time getting to know this talented, cocky, young horse and it paid off with top placings in 2020 and 2021.
+Brooke took her time getting to know this talented, cocky, young horse and it paid off with top placings.

 During one of Brooke’s sales, she spotted another talented horse that she had to have, FortyLinesofDeputy.
 Her first OTTB since Pray for You, Brooke is delighted to have the ride on another talented thoroughbred.
 “George” has flown up the levels with Brooke’s careful restarting and has moved from his first cross country schooling to his first Training level in a mere 2 months.
 He is all talent, ability and mind; truly a special horse.
 With Nobo, Lotos and George, Brooke will continue to move up the levels and establish herself at the FEI levels.